eiennoyuki/VBA-Macros/README.md

 # VBA-Macros
 VBA Macros I Created

-This are various VBA modules I created to streamline and increase efficiency of work tasks.
+These are various VBA modules I created to streamline and increase efficiency of work tasks.